noajam/noajam.github.io/_posts/2024-01-21-examples-of-computational-design.md

 ## Jenny Sabin
 Sabin and her team's work is much more on the artistic side of computational fabrication in architecture.
-Her team's scuplutures are often inspired by biology and fibrous tissues in particular, and since I've always been quite drawn to bio-inspired designs, that was where my interest drew me in.
+Her team's sculptures are often inspired by biology and fibrous tissues in particular, and since I've always been quite drawn to bio-inspired designs, that was where my interest drew me in.

 LightWeb is the name of the particular mural shown below, and it was fabricated entirely with steel.
 Slight variations in the machining process were used to play with reflections of light off the cut steel.
-Alogether, the architectural design was inspired by local organic growth systems.
+Altogether, the architectural design was inspired by local organic growth systems.

 <figure class="align-center">
   <a href="https://www.jennysabin.com/lightweb">